Deadpool-007-coder/meta-retail-ads-collection2/README.md

-# Meta Ads Delivery Recollection - German Retail Advertising
+# Meta Ads Delivery collection - German Retail Advertising

 This repository contains the data-collection, validation, sample-construction, and analysis-ready dataset pipeline for a Master's thesis examining the relationship between advertisers' disclosed audience targeting and demographic ad delivery on Meta in the German retail sector.